dabeaz/curio/README.rst

 for performing concurrent I/O, task synchronization, and common systems operations involving interprocess communication and subprocesses.
-It is not anticipated that curio itself would evolve into a framework for implementing application level protocols such as HTTP.
+It is not anticipated that curio itself would evolve into a giant framework for implementing application level protocols such as HTTP.
 However, it might serve as a foundation for other packages that want to provide that kind of functionality.